Back to all posts

 A video that is ready for the web:

-• Compressed to the smallest acceptable file size before encoding
+• Encoded to the smallest acceptable file size

-• Served with loading="lazy" and preload="none" so off-screen videos use no bandwidth
+• Served with preload="none" so off-screen videos use no bandwidth

 • Cached by the CDN so repeat visits are instant